pasrom/Applied-Robotics-Project/README.md

 # Installation procedure

 Run this procedure at the master computer and also at the raspberry pi.
-On the raspberry pi it will only install ROS and pigpio library and gopigo.
+On the raspberry pi it will only install ROS and pigpio library and fin_ws.
 The standard password we used was
 ```
 fhv
 ```